-The topics I am particularly interested in are why individuals vary in their immune responses to infections; how the unusual life-histories of humans evolved; and the causes and consequences of variation in senescence (ageing) rates.
-See the Research and Publications pages for more details.
+The topics I am particularly interested in are why individuals vary in their immune responses to infections; how early-life processes influence later life-histories; and the causes and consequences of variation in ageing rates.
+See my Research and Publications pages for more details.

-My research uses large data sets collected from long-term studies of wild animals.
-These are all highly collaborative projects and I’m very lucky to benefit from the creativity and insight of the people I work with.
+I work on a few different wild animal systems, which are all highly collaborative projects and I’m very lucky to benefit from the creativity and insight of the people I work with.
 Take a look at the Study systems and Collaborators pages to learn about the fantastic creatures I work with!

-Hopefully my latest activities will be updated semi-regularly on the News and Ramblings page, which I’m balking at calling ‘a blog’.
-Although like many people I feel I could do more to communicate my research more widely, I’m finding this website to be the best way for me to keep track of my Outreach and Media work.
+Hopefully my latest activities will be updated semi-regularly on the News and Ramblings page.
+Although I could definitely do more to communicate my research, I’m also trying to keep track of my Outreach and Media work.